Caravan Club Byelaws

 13.1 The power of the Executive Committee to expel a member shall be absolute but shall not be final until the member or, at the option of the member, his representative, who need not be a Full Member, has been given an opportunity to make representations to a meeting of the Executive Committee and the member has been given at least 14 clear days’ notice in writing of the meeting at which the resolution will be proposed and the reasons for its proposal.

-13.2 If any sum owing by a member to the Club remains overdue (wholly or partly) for more than three months, despite reasonable attempts by the Club to recover the debt, the Club may serve notice in writing on the member terminating his membership of the Club.
+13.2 If any sum owing by a member to the Club remains overdue (wholly or partly) for more than three months, despite reasonable attempts by the Club to recover the debt, the Club may make a court claim in order to recover costs.
+The Club may serve notice in writing on the member terminating his membership of the Club.
 If the person is a Full Member, the termination of his membership of the Company will take effect from the date and time when the notice is served or deemed to have been served (as defined in the Articles).

 13.3 A member removed from membership by the Executive Committee shall not be entitled to a refund of any part of his subscription or joining fee.

 Meetings of voting members